OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **connstrings.mytransform.config** to file **config\app.config**

-## Using an absolute path to the transform {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-UsinganabsolutepathtothetransformUsinganabsolutepathtothetransform}
+## Using an absolute path to the transform {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Usinganabsolutepathtothetransform}

 Given a package which has the structure: